Michael I of Romania: Engagement

-In November 1947, Michael I met a distant relative, Princess Anne of Bourbon-Parma who was visiting London for the wedding of Princess Elizabeth and Philip Mountbatten, Duke of Edinburgh.
-In fact, a year previously Queen Helen, The Queen Mother had invited Anne, her mother, and brothers for a visit to Bucharest, but the plan did not come off.
+In November 1947, Michael I met a distant relative, Princess Anne of Bourbon-Parma, who was visiting London for the wedding of Princess Elizabeth and Philip Mountbatten, Duke of Edinburgh.
+A year before this, Queen Helen, the Queen Mother, had invited Princess Margaret of Bourbon-Parma and her children, who included Anne, to make a visit to Bucharest, but the plan did not come off.
 Meanwhile, King Michael I had glimpsed Princess Anne in a newsreel and requested a photograph from the film footage.

 She did not want to accompany her parents to London for the royal wedding as she wished to avoid meeting Michael I in official surroundings.
 Instead, she planned to stay behind, go alone to the Paris railway station and, pretending to be a passerby in the crowd, privately observe the king as his entourage escorted him to his London-bound train.
 However, at the last moment she was persuaded by her first cousin, Prince Jean, Hereditary Grand Duke of Luxembourg, to come to London, where he planned to host a party.
 Upon arrival in London, she stopped by Claridge's to see her parents, and found herself being introduced unexpectedly to King Michael I. Abashed to the point of confusion, she clicked her heels instead of curtseying, and fled in embarrassment.
 Charmed, the king saw her again the night of the wedding at the Luxembourg embassy soirée, confided in her some of his concerns about the Communist takeover of Romania and fears for his mother's safety, and nicknamed her Nan.
 They saw each other several times thereafter on outings in London, always chaperoned by her mother or brother.

 A few days later, she accepted an invitation to accompany Michael and his mother when he piloted a Beechcraft aeroplane to take his aunt Princess Irene, Duchess of Aosta, back home to Lausanne.
 Sixteen days after meeting, Michael proposed to Anne while the couple were out on a drive in Lausanne.
 She initially declined, but later accepted after taking long walks and drives with him.
 Although Michael gave her an engagement ring a few days later, he felt obliged to refrain from a public announcement until he informed his government, despite the fact that the press besieged them in anticipation.

 Michael I returned to Romania, where he was told by the prime minister that a wedding announcement was not "opportune".
 Yet within days it was used as the government's public explanation for Michael's sudden "abdication", when in fact the king was deposed by the Communists on 30 December.
 Princess Anne was unable to get further news of King Michael I until he left the country.
 They finally reunited in Davos on 23 January 1948.